 Configuring MariaDB for phpBB

 Now, create a database for your phpBB installation.
-First, open the MariaDB terminal as root:
+First, you’ll need to open the MariaDB terminal as root:

 sudo mysql -u root -p